 Matthew 6:22 The lamp of the body is the eye.
 If therefore your eye is good, (single, clear) your whole body will be full of light.

-Again we see that what we look at has a profound effect on our lives.
-We must be narrowly focused on what we allow ourselves to behold.
+What we continually look at has a profound effect on our lives.
+We must be particular about what we allow ourselves to behold.
 Our perspective determines the amount of light we have, how bright we shine, and how full of light we really are.

 Presence vs. Principle